Learning-Augmented Robust Algorithmic Recourse: Omitted Details from Section

 \subsection{Experiments on Larger Datasets}

 In this section, we provide experimental results for a much larger dataset (both in terms of the number of instances and number of features) compared to the datasets in Section~\ref{sec:exp}.
 The running time of our algorithm scales linearly with the number of instances for which recourse is provided.
 For each instance, the running time of our algorithm grows linearly in the number of features since the minimization problem in Line 13 of our algorithm can be solved analytically.
-For non-linear models, the cost of approximating the model with a linear function should be added to the total cost per instance.
+For non-linear models, the cost of approximating the model with a linear function should be added to the price per instance.

 We use the ACSIncome-CA~\citep{DingHMS21} dataset for experiments in this section.
 This dataset originally consisted of 195,665 data points and 10 features, 7 of which are categorical and have been one-hot encoded.
-However, to lower the runtime, we sub-sampled the dataset to include 50,000 data points, and removed the categorical feature ``occupation (OCCP)", as it contains more than 500 different occupations.
-This left us with more than 250 features after one hot encoding.
+However, to lower the runtime, we subsampled the dataset to include 50,000 data points and removed the categorical feature ``occupation (OCCP)'', as it contains more than 500 different occupations.
+This resulted in more than 250 features after one-hot encoding.

 Figure~\ref{fig:cost-validity-trade-off-large-dataset} depicts the trade-off between the cost and validity of recourse for both logistic regression and neural network models.
 The choices of parameters used for results in Figure~\ref{fig:cost-validity-trade-off-large-dataset} are the same as the results for Figure~\ref{fig:cost-validity-trade-off} in Section~\ref{sec:findings-comp}.
 We observe that even in a dataset with a much larger number of features, Algorithm~\ref{alg:l1-linf} can generate recourses with high validity, especially for logistic regression models.
-Similar to Figure~\ref{fig:cost-validity-trade-off}, achieving very high validity comes at a cost of higher implementation cost which is higher than the cost required for smaller datasets.
-See Figure~\ref{fig:cost-validity-trade-off}.
+Similar to Figure~\ref{fig:cost-validity-trade-off}, achieving very high validity comes at a cost of higher implementation cost, which is higher than the cost required for smaller datasets.